-The diffusion coefficient is assumed proportional to the mean-square current speed (Dronkers et al, 1982).
 The equilibrium concentration C_E is given by equating deposition during slack water with erosion at other times; C_E depends on currents, waves, friction; erosion, deposition and settling rates; it is subject to their uncertainties.

-Modelling of a managed realignment at Tollesbury Creek compared well with the observed evolution (Spearman, 2007; figure 3) given the uncertain sediment supply.
+Modelling of a managed realignment at Tollesbury Creek compared well with the observed evolution (Spearman, 2007; Fig. 3) given the uncertain sediment supply.
 As such the model seems a promising basis for management decisions regarding realignment.
-Simple vegetation effects have incorporated: been the model can accommodate improved wave, vegetation and biological process modules.
+Simple vegetation effects have been incorporated; the model can accommodate improved wave, vegetation and biological process modules.
 As presented, the model lacks erosion of the initial bed or evolution of the breach itself.